How to edit with Lightroom Presets

 Our favourite tool is Colour mix where you can play around with individual colours using the HSL (Hue, Saturation, Luminance).

 The MIX tool is a great option because it allows you to adjust each colour individually as needed.

 Do you want brighter blues?
 Select the blue HSL and increase the luminance.
 Do you want the blue to be more aqua? move the hue slider to the left.
 Do you want a more intense blue? move the saturation slider to the right.
 You can do this for any individual colour in your picture.

 A common issue when people first start using presets is that the skin tone doesn’t look quite right.

-Depending on your camera and the lighting conditions some presets may affect skin tones more intensely, if your not happy with the tone of your skin in the image use the Colour Mix tab and select the orange HSL (Hue, Saturation, Luminance) to tweak your skin tone with saturation and luminance until you are happy.
+Depending on your camera and the lighting conditions some presets may affect skin tones more intensely, if your not happy with the tone of your skin in the image use the Colour Mix tab and select the orange HSL tab (Hue, Saturation, Luminance).
+Then just balance your skin tone with saturation and luminance sliders until you are happy.

 With these 4 key adjustments, you can take your Lightroom presets to the next level and achieve the perfect look for your photos.
 Don't give up on your presets if they don't work perfectly with just one click.
 Remember to play around with these adjustments to make the most of your presets.